oTTeuMsTudio/teach-me-rust-deepseek/README.md

 # Studying AI Engineering (Agentic Workflow Machine)
+## Today cognitive labor may be automated.
+What is the new cognitive labor that gets created?
+Don`t conflate knowledge worker with knowledge work.
+The knowledge work of today could probably be automated.
 ## Building UI Layer for Knowledge Work (CRUD Application) (end-to-end personal branding workflow machine)
 ### Agent with minimal requiremnts is doing what?
 Task in multiagentic internet is?:
 - run on whatever appropriate LLM there is,